turicas/arduinoMakefile/README.markdown

 - `make` -- to interpret the Makefile

-If you run Ubuntu or Debian, just type:
+If you run Ubuntu or Debian, just execute this recipe:

     sudo aptitude install gcc-avr avr-libc binutils-avr avrdude make